susam/tucl/the-unix-command-language.md

 sh &lt;crd &gt;lpr&
 </pre>

-will start a 'batch' job stream without typing up a console.
+will start a 'batch' job stream without tying up a console.

 The most exotic feature of the Shell is its ability to connect the standard output of one command directly to the standard input of